Layout-Parser/layout-parser/docs/example/deep_layout_parsing/index.rst

-Fetech the text inside each text region
+Fetch the text inside each text region
 ---------------------------------------

-We can also combine with the OCR functionality in ``layoutparser`` to fetech the text in the document.
+We can also combine with the OCR functionality in ``layoutparser`` to fetch the text in the document.

 .. code:: python